 What is the Mental Health & Addictions Crisis Centre?

 The Crisis Centre provides walk in support for individuals experiencing a mental health and/or addictions crisis who do not require hospital or emergency services (911).
-Located at 648 Huron St., London, the Crisis Centre is also home to our Crisis Mobile Team and possible referral to our off-site Crisis Stabilization Space.
+Located at 648 Huron Street, London, the Crisis Centre is also home to our Crisis Mobile Team and possible referral to our off-site Crisis Stabilization Space.
 We are a warm, welcoming environment open for walk in’s 24 hours a day, 7 days a week.

 Who can use the Centre?